Afsalkp7/food-delivery-app-react/README.md

  - made a file in utils with starting "use"
  - then create a function on it and export from there
  - import that function and use it on the required place

+ # Optimization
+ - Made bundle of code in to smaller parts its known in different names eg:- -Chunking
+  -Code splitting
+  -Dynamic Bundling